 Emma Cairo is a Scandinavian artist who ended up in California in the pursuit of sunshine & a career in music.

-Emma's debut album "In East and West" was released in March 2017, and the album features the popular theme song for the crypto YouTuber "In It for the Money" & was highly praised by L.A.
+Emma Cairo's 2017 album "In East & West" is playful melodic pop/rock with some elements of Nordic Noir (Nordic folk).
+The album was released in March of 2017 and features the popular theme song for the crypto youtuber "In It for the Money" and was highly praised by L.A.
 Music Critic.